pschfr/start/README.md

 Browse similar style pages on [/r/startpages](https://reddit.com/r/startpages).

 BTW, it's super fast.
-DOMContentLoaded of ~225ms :D
+DOMContentLoaded of ~225ms (~150ms as an extension!!) :D

 Feel free to fork, and add your own bookmarks and quotes!